History of Prince Edward Island: American Revolutionary War

 During the American Revolutionary War, Charlottetown was raided in 1775 by a pair of US-employed privateers.
 Two armed pirate schooners, Franklin and Hancock, from Beverly, Massachusetts, made prisoner of the acting Governor Phillips Callbeck, and Justice of the Peace, and Surveyor-General Thomas Wright, at Charlottetown, on advice given them by some Pictou residents after they had taken eight fishing vessels in the Gut of Canso.

 During and after the war, the colony's efforts to attract exiled Loyalist refugees from the United States met with some success.
 Walter Patterson's brother, John Patterson, one of the original grantees of land on the island, was a temporarily exiled Loyalist and led efforts to persuade others to come.
 The new British colony of "St. John's Island", also known as the "Island of St. John", was settled by "adventurous Georgian families looking for elegance on the sea.
 Prince Edward Island became a fashionable retreat in the 18th century for British nobility".

 New names

 In 1798, Great Britain changed the colony's name from St. John's Island to Prince Edward Island to distinguish it from similar names in the Atlantic, such as the cities of Saint John and St. John's.
 The colony's new name honoured the fourth son of King George III, Prince Edward Augustus, the Duke of Kent (1767-1820), who was then commanding British troops in Halifax.
 (Prince Edward later became the father of the future Queen Victoria.)
 The majority of the colony was owned by absentee British landlords, such as shipping magnate Samuel Cunard.
 Protracted disputes, which lasted until Confederation, arose between the colonial office, tenants and the absentee landlords who owned most of it.

+Political reforms

+From 1769 to 1866, the format of PEI's government changed considerably.
+During its whole time it was bicameral with an appointed Legislative council (elected after 1862) and an elected House of Assembly, which by 1851 had achieved responsible government by holding power in the colony's Executive Council.

+In 1862, the Legislative Council became an elected body, with 13 members elected by property owners.
+The achievement of responsible government and its use of two elected chambers helped give PEI prestige as the colonies of British North Americas groped toward Confederation.